Learn what steps you can take if your life insurance application has been denied

 Medical Conditions/Preexisting Conditions

-Insuring people with chronic illnesses is tricky.
-Heart disease, cancer, diabetes, and other serious medical conditions make it more difficult for life insurance companies to justify the potential cost of coverage.
+Insuring individuals with chronic illnesses can be tricky.
+If an applicant has heart disease, cancer, diabetes, or another other serious medical condition, it can be difficult for life insurance companies to provide coverage, or provide coverage at a reasonable cost.
 While it is possible to get life insurance with a preexisting condition, it greatly depends on what that condition is and the underwriting procedure at the company.
-Usually, a compromise can be found, either by adjusting premiums or the level of death benefit.
+There are certainly circumstances where a compromise can be found, either by adjusting premiums or the level of death benefit.

 Driving Records (DUI/DWI)

 Any sort of record that might suggest risky or hazardous behavior is also going to make it difficult to get coverage.
 That having been said, it is still possible to get a policy with a DWI/DUI.
 The underwriter will take into consideration how long ago the incident occurred and try to determine if it was an isolated incident or a pattern of behavior.
 Depending on that evaluation, you may miss out on preferred rates or have your application declined altogether.
 As with most things, every company will have its own policy.

 It’s usually much easier to get coverage when you’re younger.
 For example, if you apply for term life insurance when you’re 30, your rates and amount of coverage are likely to be much better than if you applied for the same level of coverage when you’re 60.
 While it isn’t necessarily a deal-breaker, applicants in their later years might have difficulties getting coverage at a preferred rate, especially if there are other health-related issues involved.

 My Life Insurance Application Was Declined – Now what?